TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     >>> mock2.assert_called_once_with('bar')

-Note that the decorators are applied from the bottom upwards.
+Note that the decorators are applied kutoka the bottom upwards.
 This is the standard way that Python applies decorators.
 The order of the created mocks passed into your test function matches this order.